timescale/docs/tutorials/OLD_nyc-taxi-cab.md

 ensuring that you replace the {curly brackets} with your real password, hostname, and port number.

->:TIP: Remember, this connection string assumes you are connecting to **Timescale Cloud**.
-Change the user and database name as needed depending on how you're connecting.

 ```bash
 psql -x "postgres://tsdbadmin:{YOUR_PASSWORD_HERE}@{YOUR_HOSTNAME_HERE}:{YOUR_PORT_HERE}/tsdb?sslmode=require"
 ```